 Knowing how to make a good educational video is one of the keys to helping students learn better — even when classes are in-person.
 But how do you create educational videos, and how do you know if they’re effective?

-Good news!
-Making great educational videos doesn’t have to be hard.
+Luckily, making great educational videos doesn’t have to be difficult.
 In fact, with the right tools and know-how (and a free template), it can be incredibly easy to create effective, engaging videos that enhance the learning experience while improving engagement and knowledge retention among students.

 - What is an educational video?